Strengthening the knowledge, skill and craft for the determined student in the

 Our program admits completed 1st-Year Students first into the 2nd-Year.
 Students who have not completed the 1st-Year Program, are subject to space availability and will need to schedule an interview with the administrator to determine if PSA and the potential student are a good fit.
 This will also include the student scoring above 85% on an entrance exam.

 Our 2nd-Year Program builds on what we've learned and covered in the 1st-Year Program, but with slightly less of an embodied focus and more of a technical, skilled-based and synthesis curriculum.
 For the determined student, 2nd-Year seeks to strengthen the confidence of the student's fluency with the language of astrology and introduce consultation skills into the diverse mix of classes offered.

 Although this is a grade-free school, we do assign homework and have one final essay, two practice chart clinics and a student case study.
 The homework is designed to reinforce what we have learned from the lesson prior, which help to solidify the information and spark thoughtfulness.
-Full-Time faculty Rhea, Jaysen and Andrea work to create a safe space to share, grow and learn together as sometimes there is a vulnerability to student's chart and respect is high priority at PSA.
+Full-Time faculty Rhea, JP and Andrea work to create a safe space to share, grow and learn together as sometimes there is a vulnerability to student's chart and respect is high priority at PSA.

-At the end of the program, given that the student has met the requirement for attendance and had completed homework assignments and exams, students will receive a Certificate of Completion from the Portland School of Astrology with 125 completed hours of training plus 40 extra curricular hours for a total of 200 hours for the 2nd-Year Program.
+At the end of the program, given that the student has met the requirement for attendance and had completed homework assignments and exams, students will receive a Certificate of Completion from the Portland School of Astrology with 160 completed hours of training plus 40 extra curricular hours for a total of 200 hours for the 2nd-Year Program.